Articles in Famous Felines are written by

-There have been several appearances on national TV in the UK, in which Bob sits calmly next to James, as good as gold (above right): one example is ITV's This Morning (Apr 2012) where Bob's seen wearing a scarf; he now has a huge wardrobe of scarves that admirers have sent in for him, many of them knitted specially.
+There were several appearances on national TV in the UK, in which Bob sat calmly next to James, as good as gold (above right): one example was ITV's This Morning (Apr 2012) where Bob's seen wearing a scarf; he now has a huge wardrobe of scarves that admirers have sent in for him, many of them knitted specially.
 Another of his trademarks is that James has taught him to 'high five' with one of his paws when James holds up his hand.

 In April 2013 Bob (with James) attended the televised British Animal Honours, which celebrate the achievements of the country's most extraordinary animals and the people who work with them.
 He was awarded the 'Tails of the Unexpected' Honour (right), a special award given to an exceptional animal or individual that falls outside of the regular honours categories.

 Naturally there's a huge internet presence now, with avidly followed social media pages see the links below.
 On the home front, James said that 2012 had totally changed his and Bob's lives, and so in 2013 he wanted to start repaying some of those who had helped them to transform their fortunes.
 In particular he chose Blue Cross (right), the charity that had regularly treated and supported Bob in the past, when times were hard for him and for James, and that every year makes a difference for thousands of other cats, dogs and other pets.
 A campaign was opened at JustGiving where anyone could make a donation to the charity, and it was successful to the tune of over £21,000.
 In addition, and as some other celebrities have done in the past, James with Bob's assistance, of course helped to paint a special teapot cleverly featuring Bob's portrait and signed by the two of them (left).
 The pot was auctioned on eBay and raised £680 (around 1000 US dollars at the time) for Blue Cross.